rhardie1/FlyerScanCT/README.md

 # License
 FlyersScan is released under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License (CC BY-NC-ND 4.0).

-Copyright (c) 2023 University of Dayton
+Copyright © 2023 University of Dayton

 # Installation and Use
 This implementation has been created in MATLAB and deployed using the MATLAB compiler for Windows.